 closefrom Before it executes a command, sudo will close all open file descriptors other than standard input, standard output and standard error (ie: file descriptors 0-2).
 The closefrom option can be used to specify a different file descriptor at which to start closing.
-The default is 3. maxseq The maximum sequence number that will be substituted for the "% {seq}" escape in the I/O log file (see the iolog_dir description above for more information).
+The default is 3. command_timeout The maximum amount of time a command is allowed to run before it is terminated.
+See the Timeout_Spec section for a description of the timeout syntax.
+This setting is only supported by version 1.8.20 or higher. maxseq The maximum sequence number that will be substituted for the "% {seq}" escape in the I/O log file (see the iolog_dir description above for more information).
 While the value substituted for "% {seq}" is in base 36, maxseq itself should be expressed in decimal.
 Values larger than 2176782336 (which corresponds to the base 36 sequence number "ZZZZZZZ") will be silently truncated to 2176782336.
 The default value is 2176782336.
 Once the local sequence number reaches the value of maxseq, it will "roll over" to zero, after which sudoers will truncate and re-use any existing I/O log path names.
 This setting is only supported by version 1.8.7 or higher. passwd_tries The number of tries a user gets to enter his/her password before sudo logs the failure and exits.
-The default is 3.
+The default is 3. syslog_maxlen On many systems, syslog(3) has a relatively small log buffer.
+IETF RFC 5424 states that syslog servers must support messages of at least 480 bytes and should support messages up to 2048 bytes.
+By default, sudoers creates log messages up to 980 bytes which corresponds to the historic BSD syslog implementation which used a 1024 byte buffer to store the message, date, hostname and program name.
+To prevent syslog messages from being truncated, sudoers will split up log messages that are larger than syslog_maxlen bytes.
+When a message is split, additional parts will include the string "(command continued)" after the user name and before the continued command line arguments.
+This setting is only supported by version 1.8.19 or higher.
 Integers that can be used in a boolean context: